-- Always wait for the bus driver to tell you when to board.
+- Always wait until the bus comes to a complete stop and the bus driver tells you to board.

 - Face forward after finding a seat on the bus.

-Walking to school is great exercise and gets kids ready to face their studies.
-Children under 10 years old should be accompanied by an adult or someone who will make sure they walk safely.
-Teach your child to always
+Walking to school is great exercise, but children under 10 years old should be accompanied by an adult or with someone who will make sure they walk safely.
+If you’re walking:

 - Use the sidewalk whenever possible, and if there isn’t a sidewalk, walk on the edge of the street facing traffic.

-Kids love riding their bikes and it can be a fun, quick way to get to school.
+Riding your bike can be a fun and quick way to get to school.
 Be sure to do these simple things to keep your bike ride safe:

-- Always wear a properly fitted helmet and securely fasten the chin strap.
+- Always wear a correctly fitted helmet, and securely fasten the chin strap.

 - Stay in the bike lane whenever possible.